Lesson 5 of 7 - evolve a high-nurturance family

 • they have, but people don't (want to) believe it (once true of global warming, and looming oil and water shortages); and/or...

 • the public doesn't want to learn about the cycle and its effects because the implications are too scary and depressing - so media creators avoid alienating subscribers, viewers, and advertisers by not publicizing it.
-The ultimate reason may be...

 Discovering the Cycle

-Though my clients' and students' stories were each unique, I began to see a pattern in their lives and ancestries (and mine).
-The theme that emerged was: many adults who were struggling with "mental illness," "mood disorders," and "relationship problems" (i.e. psychological wounds + unawareness + low-nurturance environments) said that their parents had come from "painful childhoods" also.
+Though my therapy clients' and students' stories were each unique, I began to see a pattern in their lives and ancestries (and mine).
+The theme that emerged was: many adults who were struggling with "mental illness," "mood and personality disorders," and "relationship problems" (i.e. psychological wounds + unawareness + low-nurturance environments) said that their parents had come from "painful childhoods" also.
 And many troubled young parents seemed to be inadvertently wounding their own children, against all "common sense."

 None of the authors I studied integrated their theories into a coherent trans-generational systemic concept.
-We researchers and students were all like the allegorical five blind men discovering an ele-phant: Feeling the trunk, one says "It is a snake."
+We researchers and students were all like the allegorical five blind men discovering an elephant: Feeling the trunk, one says "It is a snake."
 Feeling the belly, a second man says "No, It is a boulder."
 The third man felt a massive leg, and said "You're both wrong - it's a tree."
 The next man felt the tail, and snorted "How can you be so blind?
 It's a rope!"
 The last man guffawed and said "you're all wrong - it's a palm frond."
 He was exploring the elephant's ear.

 How Does the Cycle Work?